Lucia Micarelli

-Early life

-Born in Queens, New York, of Italian (father) and Korean (mother) heritage, Micarelli began playing the violin at the age of three and played her first concert with an orchestra at six years old.
-Classically trained at Juilliard and the Manhattan School of Music, Micarelli also studied with Pinchas Zukerman.

 Music career

 Micarelli was the concertmaster with the Trans-Siberian Orchestra (TSO) on their Christmas Season Tour in 2003.
 After her tour with TSO, she joined Josh Groban on his Closer Tour as a guest soloist and concertmaster.

 Micarelli appeared as a featured soloist with Ian Anderson (of Jethro Tull) in Vienna in 2006 with the Vienna Radio Orchestra.

 In 2004, Micarelli released her first album Music From A Farther Room, executive-produced by Groban.
 It is a blend of classical pieces and familiar pop songs, including Queen's "Bohemian Rhapsody", David Bowie's "Lady Grinning Soul" and David Foster's "To Love You More".
 In May 2005, she opened for West End singer Michael Ball.
 In October and November 2005 and most of 2006, Micarelli toured the United States with Jethro Tull.
 In 2007, she toured with Groban again on the Awake Tour to promote his album Awake, and completed her second album, titled Interlude.